 We looked at 23 complaints received in the last 12 months and found that they had been handled appropriately and in line with practice policy.
 Lessons were learnt from concerns and complaints and action was taken to as a result to improve the quality of care.
-For example, a complaint regarding the attitude of the receptionists was discussed in a practice meeting and further training given to the reception team.
+For example, a complaint regarding front desk customer care had been discussed in a practice meeting and further training subsequently given to the reception team.